Ginza Line: History

+The Ginza Line was conceived by businessman Noritsugu Hayakawa, who, after observing the London Underground during a 1914 visit, concluded that Tokyo City required its own subterranean railway.
+In 1920, he co-founded the Tokyo Underground Railway (東京地下鉄道) alongside Baron Furuichi Kōi.
+Construction began on September 27, 1925, following the procurement of ¥6.2 mil ($25k) toward the project's initial ¥35 mil ($145k) funding requirement.

-Originally, the Ginza Line was proposed to open from Shimbashi to Asakusa all at once, but because of a recession following the Great Kanto Earthquake, it became difficult to raise funds for the line.
-The portion between and was completed on December 30, 1927, and publicized as "the first underground railway in the Orient".
+Originally, the Ginza Line was proposed to open from Shimbashi to Asakusa all at once, but because of a recession following the Great Kanto Earthquake (1923), it became difficult to raise funds for the line.
+The portion between and was completed on December 30, 1927.
 Upon its opening, the line was so popular that passengers often had to wait more than two hours to ride a train for a five-minute trip.